 From incentives, perks and support, to discounts, exclusive offers and more, it all combines to make you a more appealing employer.
-Gone are the days where casual Fridays, free beer and pizza parties are enough to entice people to join your team.
+Gone are the days when casual Fridays, free beer and pizza parties are enough to entice people to join your team.

 In 2022, EVP has shifted to a more human-centric value proposition.
-That’s why successful companies are defining their EVP by flexible work-life balance, strong DI&E, generous leave allowances and more.
+That’s why successful companies are defining their EVP by flexible work-life balance, strong DI&E, generous leave allowances, and more.
 In light of the ‘Great Resignation’, the time is right to focus on your EVP.

 Maintaining a high-caliber team is essential.
-Creative, collaborative and productive employees drive business success, as well as help foster an engaging workplace.
+Creative, collaborative, and productive employees drive business success, as well as help foster an engaging workplace.
 Your EVP is how you attract and retain them.

 Attracting good people means providing a suite of values and benefits that are irresistible.
 These should reflect the things that matter to your target audiences.
 After all, they have a choice – why should they choose you?

 Organizations with strong employee value propositions have greater access to attract top talent than organizations without.

 The importance of improving employee turnover rates is well known.
 When good staff leave, they undermine business momentum and take valuable experience with them.
 A strong EVP provides the working environment staff need and anticipates the perks they’d love to have.

 Research from Gartner shows that organizations that effectively deliver on their EVP can decrease annual employee turnover by 69%.

 A good EVP of a company is made up of many things.
 Some will be tangible (eg. Free access to the local gym), others will be experiential (eg. Flexible working hours).

 There are five key elements to a great EVP: compensation, benefits, environment, career development and culture.